 An agave reaches maturity just once in its lifetime.
 To harvest the plants, first the Mezcaleros cut the Quiote, wait, then trim the outer leaves and unearth the heart of the plant, the piña.

-The cut piñas are split and then roasted in deeply dug pits.
-Stones at the bottom of the pit are heated by an intense fire.
-The piñas are loaded in, covered with shredded dried agave pulp from previous harvests and roasted any where from three to seven days depending on the temperature and humidity and the desired flavor outcome.
+The cut piñas are split and then roasted in earthen pits lined with river stones.
+After the stones are heated by a wood-fire, the piñas are loaded in, covered with shredded dried agave pulp from previous harvests and roasted any where from three to seven days depending on the temperature and humidity and the desired flavor outcome.

-After the roasted piñas have cooled, they are chopped into smaller pieces and placed into a round, stone mill called a tahona.
-A giant stone wheel, pulled by a horse or a donkey, crushes the piñas to prepare them for fermentation.
+After the roasted piñas have cooled, they are chopped into smaller pieces and placed into the tahona.
+The giant stone wheel is pulled by horse or donkey, crushing the piñas to prepare them for fermentation.

-As the piñas are broken down into a mash, the agave shreds are moved to open air wooden fermentation tanks, where they are covered with water and left to remain for approximately one week.
+As the piñas are broken down into a mash, the agave shreds are moved to open air wooden fermentation tanks, where they are covered with water and left to rest for approximately one week.
 During this time, wild yeasts and microbes from the agave, the wooden vessel, and the surrounding Palenque will turn the natural sugars into alcohol and contribute flavor.

-Once the fermentation process is completed, everything (mash and liquid) is moved to the wood fired copper alembic distillation tanks to filter and refine the alcohol.
+Once the fermentation process is completed, the mash and liquid is moved to the wood-fired copper alembics (stills) to filter and refine the alcohol.
 After the first distillation, the liquid is drained and the mash removed.
 All expressions of Banhez are distilled two times.
 Each small batch is crafted with careful attention to preserve the unique flavors of the region.

-Because of the length of time for most agave to reach maturity (the youngest agave used in Banhez is seven year old Espadín), it is important to sow more agave plants to give back to the earth and continue the cycle.
+Because of the length of time for most agave to reach maturity (the youngest agave used in Banhez is seven year old Espadín), it is important to sow more agave plants than we harvest and continue the cycle.
 Growth, harvest, roast, crush, ferment, distill, bottle and drink!